davidpatto/consentuaBlog/_posts/2018-01-16-Why-does-anyone-need-consent-management-software.md

 <img class="img-left" src="{{ site.baseurl }}/public/post_imgs/2018-01-16-Why-does-anyone-need-consent-management-software/Untitled design-16.jpg" alt="Consent tickboxes and the Consentua logo">
 Our own tool is called Consentua.
 It is available now and ready to be deployed for your organisation today.
-Until March 31st 2018 readers of this blog can get a 20% discount against our published prices by using the code BLOG20.

 Send me an email at <strong>david@consentua.com</strong> if you want to see how Consentua can help you to improve trust with your customers.